RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: Related Work

-\textbf{Robot Design Automation.} Numerous algorithms have been studied for automating robot design process~\cite{carbone2022robot}, such as evolutionary algorithms~\cite{gupta2021embodied, li2023evaluation}, reinforcement learning~\cite{luck2020data, li2024reinforcement}, and topology optimization~\cite{matthews2023efficient}.
+\textbf{Robot Design Automation.} Numerous approaches have been studied for automating robot design process~\cite{carbone2022robot}, such as evolutionary algorithms~\cite{gupta2021embodied, li2023evaluation}, reinforcement learning~\cite{luck2020data, li2024reinforcement}, and topology optimization~\cite{matthews2023efficient}.
 Recently, generative models have been leveraged for robot design automation~\cite{chan2024creation, wang2023diffusebot, hu2022modular}.
 Wang~\etal{}~\cite{wang2023diffusebot} introduce a framework that integrates diffusion models with physics simulation for morphology co-design.
 Song~\etal{}~\cite{song2025laser} utilize an LLM within an evolutionary design loop to generate soft robot designs.
 Stella~\etal{}~\cite{stella2023can} leverage LLM to discuss ideas and outline the specifications for the robot design.
 Jadhav~\etal{}~\cite{jadhav2024large} combine LLM with the finite element method to assess and refine design outcomes.
-These early studies of LLM applications in robot design inspire our investigation into a potential research direction: creating a large-scale dataset that benefits the finetuning process for robot design.
-Distinct from existing robot design datasets~\cite{gupta2021embodied, li2023evaluation, hu2022modular}, our \datasetName{} dataset includes textual description, 2D drawings, and visual instruction data to advance robot design understanding.
+These early studies of LLM applications in robot design inspire our investigation into a potential research direction: creating a large-scale dataset that benefits the fine-tuning process for robot design.
+Distinct from existing robot design datasets~\cite{gupta2021embodied, li2023evaluation, hu2022modular}, which comprise parameter configurations for specific robot designs, our \datasetName{} dataset includes textual descriptions, 2D drawings, and visual instruction data to advance robot design understanding.